Background

 How should the Forced Labour Regulation be perceived in light of the new CSDDD?

 The CSDDD has already set forth detailed obligations for due diligence to identify, prevent, mitigate, and account for actual and potential adverse impacts on human rights, including forced labour.
-The Annex to the CSDDD explicitly lists forced labour as a violations of (human) rights, aligning with relevant international agreements.
-However, the CSDDD primarily focuses on corporate conduct and due diligence procedures for companies within its scope and does not particularly address measures to prevent the placement and availability of products made with forced labour on the EU market or the export of such products from the EU.
+The Annex to the CSDDD explicitly lists forced labour as a violation of (human) rights, aligning with relevant international agreements.
+However, the CSDDD primarily focuses on corporate conduct and due diligence procedures for economic operators within its scope and does not particularly address measures to prevent the placement and availability of products made with forced labour on the EU market or the export of such products from the EU market.

-However, the CSDDD provides strong possibilities for civil enforcement through litigation, holding in-scope companies liable for damages caused by breaches of their obligations, including those related to forced labour within their chain of activities.
+However, the CSDDD provides strong possibilities for civil enforcement through litigation, holding in-scope economic operators liable for damages caused by breaches of their obligations, including those related to forced labour within their chain of activities.

-Therefore, companies that fall under both the Forced Labour Regulation and the CSDDD can be held liable under the CSDDD through civil litigation, in addition to facing administrative sanctions, if they are linked to forced labour.
+Therefore, economic operators that fall under both the Forced Labour Regulation and the CSDDD can be held liable under the CSDDD through civil litigation, in addition to facing administrative sanctions, if they are linked to forced labour.

 Can I be subjected to an investigation procedure by the competent Member States authority?